traderres/webClass/learnAngular/lessons_Angular16/ag-grid.how-to-reduce-bundle-size.md

 ---------------------------------------------------------
 Run the steps in howToRunWebPackAnalyzer.txt
   -- Save your analysis view
-  -- Note the screen size
+  -- Note the bundle size of 3.3 MB
 ```
 ![](./images/webpack.before.png)
 ```